awsdocs/application-auto-scaling-user-guide/doc_source/services-that-can-integrate-ec2.md

 Use the following information to help you integrate Spot Fleet with Application Auto Scaling\.

-If you are just getting started with scaling Spot Fleets, you can view sample configurations and details about using Spot Fleet with Application Auto Scaling in the following documentation:
+If you are just getting started with scaling Spot Fleets, you can view details about using Spot Fleet with Application Auto Scaling in the following documentation:
 + [Automatic scaling for Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-automatic-scaling.html) in the *Amazon EC2 User Guide*

 ## Service\-linked role created for Spot Fleet<a name="integrate-service-linked-role-ec2"></a>